Akarna Dhanurasana: Etymology and origins

+The asana is described but not named in the 18th century hatha yoga text Haṭhābhyāsapaddhati.
+Its description of asana no. 51 runs "Grasping the toes of the feet with both hands, [the yogin] should touch the big toes, one at a time, on the ears."

 The pose is shown as Dhanurāsana in the 19th century Sritattvanidhi.
-It has its modern name in the 1966 Light on Yoga.
+The manuscript uses the description from the Haṭhābhyāsapaddhati, giving it a name.
+The asana's modern name was created by B. K. S. Iyengar in his 1966 Light on Yoga.

 Description

 Akarna Dhanurasana involves pulling the foot towards the ear from a seated position with the legs outstretched.

 The pose can be prepared for with Marichyasana; Baddha Konasana is sometimes used to lead into Akarna Dhanurasana.